 Patient samples are precious and are often subject to limited availability — either in terms of the biopsy material available or blood volume restriction.
 This necessitates highly sensitive and reproducible assays capable of running small sample volumes, such as the multiplex assays described above.
 Immunoassays and flow cytometry allow more data to be generated from the smallest amount of sample.

-The measurement of gene expression is generally performed by quantitative real-time RCR, and multiplex or singleplex ELISpot analysis is applied for the measurement of specific T- or B cell responses.
+The measurement of gene expression is generally performed by quantitative real-time PCR, and multiplex or singleplex ELISpot analysis is applied for the measurement of specific T- or B cell responses.
 BioAgilytix has all of these platforms as part of our premier bioanalytical technology suite, including:

 Immune oncological approaches are exciting tools to curatively treat and possibly eradicate cancer.
 Several humoral and cellular approaches are followed and are in clinical studies.
 These novel therapeutic tools require specific and sensitive bioanalytical methods and customized assays.
-On top of this, a clear and distinct clinical evaluation is needed.

 BioAgilytix’s veteran scientists are working alongside leading pharma and biotech companies to advance promising immune oncological approaches and tools, from oncology biomarker development to assays for immunogenicity testing, through expert bioanalysis.
 Let us help you realize the opportunities available in new molecularly targeted therapies for cancer treatment by leveraging our proven, seasoned scientific support.